-The 2018 Nobel Prize in Literature postponed in light of sex-abuse scandal
+The 2018 Nobel Prize in literature postponed in light of sex-abuse scandal

 On Wednesday, King Carl XVI Gustaf of Sweden, the academy’s patron, who said he had followed the matter “with great concern,” said he had changed the rules to allow resignations, and to allow the panel to replace any member who had been inactive for two years.
 It was a rare intervention by the monarch, whose role is mostly ceremonial.

 “We are bringing in legal expertise and we are going to get better at what we do,” said Olsson, the new acting permanent secretary.
-“We must vote in new members, and fast.”
-He promised increased transparency, and “more and better dialogue” internally and with both the monarchy and the Nobel Foundation.

 The academy also promised Friday that “routines will be tightened regarding conflict-of-interest issues and the management of information classified as secret,” and that “internal work arrangements and external communication will be refreshed.”